butterfly-ops/docs/design.md

 https://butterfly.app/category-page?renderPlaces=header,content
 ```

-will render just the widgets in layout place aliased as `header` and content.
+will render just the widgets in layout place aliased as `header` and `content`.

 ## Personalization